 Hometown: Winston-Salem, N.C.

-Richard Childress, long before he became one of the preeminent car owners in NASCAR history, was a race car driver himself, with limited means.
+Long before he became one of the preeminent car owners in NASCAR history, Richard Childress was a race car driver with limited means.
 Still, he persevered, which is what you do when you purchase your first race car for $20 at the age of 17.

 Childress, the consummate self-made racer, was respectable behind the wheel.
 Between 1969-81 he had six top-five finishes and 76 top 10s in 285 starts, finishing fifth in the NASCAR premier series standings in 1975.